rtaylor034/datapack-archive-finished/README.md

 Documentation for each function is contained within it's `run.mcfunction` file.

 This pack also includes a [text file](Packs/SlimeCore%20v1/DOCS.txt) with general documentation formatting standards of the time.<br>
-*these are not up to date with my current standards*
+*NOTE: these are not complete nor are they up to date with my current standards.*

 ### Summary of Included Functions
 - Array